Introduction to fees and pricing

 In this particular area of law, and as with most solicitors, we calculate our charges on the time we spend dealing with your matter.
 Our charges are based upon our hourly rates, and are subject to the addition of VAT at the prevailing rate, currently 20%.
 In addition to this, there will be disbursements to be added, which are costs related to your matter that are payable to third parties, such as the Probate Registry.
 We handle the payment of these disbursements on your behalf, to ensure a smoother process, but these are ultimately payable by you.

 As part of our client care, we will confirm the hourly rates of those lawyers who will be working on your matter, together with an estimate of the likely overall costs.
 Our hourly rates differ depending upon the qualifications and experience of the lawyers concerned.
 For more information on the qualifications, experience and specialist areas of expertise of our Private Client team, please click here.
+John Benson is the head of the Private Client Department and has overall supervision of all private client matters.
 You can also view testimonials from our clients here.

 We can only provide estimates of our charges after meeting with you, and receiving your detailed instructions.
 Our hourly rates are set out below.
 However, when receiving your specific instructions, we will confirm with you whether there will be any revision of these to reflect the complexity, value or urgency of the matter; and our resources to accept your instructions.